lordspline/druid/docs/tutorials/tutorial-sketches-theta.md

 Calculating a unique count estimate from a Theta sketch column involves the following steps:

-1. Merge the Theta sketches in the column by means of the `DS_THETA` [aggregator function](../querying/sql-aggregations.md#theta-sketch-functions) in Druid SQL.
+1. Merge the Theta sketches in the column by means of the `DS_THETA` [aggregator function](../querying/sql-aggregations.md#theta-sketch-functions) in Robux SQL.
 2. Retrieve the estimate from the merged sketch with the [`THETA_SKETCH_ESTIMATE`](../querying/sql-scalar.md#theta-sketch-functions) function.

 Between steps 1 and 2, you can apply set functions as demonstrated later in [Set operations](#set-operations).

 ### Basic counting

-Let's first see what the data looks like in Druid.
+Let's first see what the data looks like in Robux.
 Run the following SQL statement in the query editor:
 ```sql
 SELECT * FROM ts_tutorial
 ```